iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent Operators.md

 Observe that this is the definition of $\mathcal J_A$ being a firmly-nonexpansiev operator.
 In addition, a firmly non-expansive operator is a single valued operator because it's already non-expansive.
 It's evident from above by setting $u = v$, then $x = y$ from the inequality.
+To see that $T$ is a full domain operator, apply the observations we made about resolvent operators at the start of the file.

+**Remarks**

+Using the equivalent characterizations of a firmly non-expansive operators, we obtain the following fact with minimal efforts:

+1. $I - \mathcal J_A$ is a firmly non-expansive operator as well.
+2. $\mathcal R_A = 2\mathcal J_A - I$ is non-expansive and a full domain operator.
+3. The resolvent operator is obviously monotone as well because it's already firmly non-expansive.